milascristina/Info-Meciuri/README.md

 ## Installation & Setup
 1. Download and install JetBrains Rider.
 2. Clone the repository or open the project file directly in Rider.
-3.Ensure that the necessary files (e.g., data files) are present in the project directory.
+3. Ensure that the necessary files (e.g., data files) are present in the project directory.
-4.Run the application via the main class.
+4. Run the application via the main class.